ThatGhostYT/ghst/README.md

 A light-weight http framework built for Deno.

+If pared up with [Deno Deploy](https://deno.com/deploy/) you can make a fully functional site that other people can see.

 Example of usage:
 ```js
 import {App} from "https://deno.land/x/ghst@ghst/ghst.js" // Documentation can be found at https://doc.deno.land/https/deno.land/x/ghst@ghst/ghst.js